thirdgen88/ignition-docker/8.0/README.md

 # Ignition 8.0.x Docker Image

-**NOTE**: This is currently a NIGHTLY build beta image for Ignition 8.0.
-New images are being pushed to Docker Hub under the `kcollins/ignition:8.0.0-beta` tag around 4:30am CST.

 You can build this image yourself with the following:

     $ docker image build -f Dockerfile -t custom-ignition:tag